Large Deviations Approach to Random Recurrent Neuronal Networks: Parameter Inference and Fluctuation-Induced Transitions

 We determine the parameters using maximum likelihood estimation.
 Using \prettyref{eq:rate_function} and \prettyref{eq:ratefct_emp_meas}, the likelihood of the parameters is given by

 where $\simeq$ denotes equality in the limit $N\to\infty$ and we made the dependence on $g$ and $D$ explicit.
-The maximum likelihood estimation is given by the minimum with respect to the parameters $g$ and $D$ of the Kullback--Leibler divergence on the right hand side.
-Only the cross entropy $-\pint x\mu(x)\ln\lr{\delta(\dot{x}+\nabla U(x)-\eta)}$, by \prettyref{eq:auto_corr_eta_empirical}, depends on the parameters, thus maximizing the likelihood estimation is equivalent to minimizing the cross entropy.
-The derivative of the cross entropy by the parameters yields
+The maximum likelihood estimate of the parameters $g$ and $D$ corresponds to the minimum of the Kullback--Leibler divergence $H$, \prettyref{eq:ratefct_emp_meas}, on the right hand side.
+Evaluating the derivative of $H(\mu\,|\,g,D)$ yields (Appendix B1)